SomethingRandom0768/Toontown-Prop-Viewer-Public/README.md

 (here)[https://toontownrewritten.fandom.com/wiki/Phase_files})
 - Run Toontown Prop Viewer.exe

 NOTE FOR FULL DISCLOSURE: One of the features, namely the Playground loader, utilizes the XML parser found in the Toontown Rewritten 2014 Source Code.
 This is to provide the end-user with areas most authentic to the game.
-However, I hope that the potential benefits of this entire tool outweight any potential negatives.
+I hope that the potential benefits of this entire tool for the Content Pack community outweight any potential negatives.

 FAQ:
 "What are the empty buttons whenever I generate props in the Prop GUI?"